Welcome to our gallery featuring the pristine minimalism of design by Lab32 Architecten‘s villa project.

 The lowest level is where storage, laundry, and swimming pool functions reside, as well as a unique subterranean car storage that utilizes a special elevator.
 The ground level contains the main entrance hall, with access to living spaces, kitchen, and dining rooms, and even the swimming pool and garage.

 The top floor is the private areas of the home, including sleeping quarters for guests, additional storage, and study rooms.
-The master bedroom en suite includes a fully equipped dressing room and bathroom, with roof terrace access.
+The primary bedroom en suite includes a fully equipped dressing room and bathroom, with roof terrace access.

 The home is clearly defined by the sharp, simple lines of its minimalist design, with a truly understated facade, devoid of extraneous detail.
 The palette of white with splashes of grey is supplanted by zinc cladding and darker aluminum window framing.
 With this project, the designers truly emphasized the elegance of simplicity.